Dredging & Marine Permits & Licenses

-Parties wanting to use Port of Houston Authority property must submit an application with sufficient detail to allow for a thorough evaluation of the application.
-Permission to use Port Authority property for appropriate purposes is granted by license or permit.
+Parties wanting to use Port Houston property must submit an application with sufficient detail to allow for a thorough evaluation of the application.
+Permission to use Port Houston property for appropriate purposes is granted by license or permit.
 Channel Development manages certain licenses and permits.

 Licenses are issued for new or modification of existing installations of pipelines, transmission or distribution lines, fiber optic lines, or cables.
 Licenses are also issued for monitoring wells, cathodic protection systems, and surface sites.